WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 Tags ↑ Back to top

 Tags are imported with the first sync from Lightspeed to WooCommerce.
-The initial import skips them and at the moment tags only sync properly if there is more than one.

 Send Products from WooCommerce to Lightspeed POS ↑ Back to top